Tanvik-hub/kaggle-5-day-agentic-ai-course/README.md

-# 🧠 Kaggle 5-Day Agentic AI — Hands-On Learning Portfolio
+# 🧠 Kaggle 5-Day Agentic AI — Hands-On Learning

 This repository contains all my work from the **Kaggle 5 Days of AI — Agents Track**, where I built multiple **Gemini + ADK agents**, explored **multi-agent systems**, and implemented real workflow patterns used in production-grade agentic systems.